DISEASE/DISORDER:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 - There is limited evidence for the effectiveness of platelet-rich plasma (PRP) in treatment of de Quervain tenosynovitis.
-In one case study, US-guided percutaneous needle tenotomy in conjunction with injection of 3 ml PRP was shown to be successful in one patient, who had pain relief 6 months post-procedure and a 63% drop in the pain visual analog scale.13 One randomized controlled trial compared surgical intervention plus PRP to surgical intervention alone, and found greater improved pain and function at 6 and 12 month follow up in the combined surgery plus PRP group compared to surgery alone.25
+In one case study, US-guided percutaneous needle tenotomy in conjunction with injection of 3 mL of PRP was shown to be successful in one patient, who had pain relief six-months post-procedure and a 63% drop in the pain visual analog scale.48 One randomized controlled trial compared surgical intervention plus PRP to surgical intervention alone; it found greater improved pain and function at 6 and 12 month follow up in the combined surgery plus PRP group compared to surgery alone.49

-- Hyaluronic acid in combination with steroid injections significantly improved pain and function at 6 months post-intervention in one study.14
+- Hyaluronic acid in combination with steroid injections significantly improved pain and function at six months post-intervention in one study.50

-- Acupuncture demonstrated short-term improvement in pain and function to a statistically significant extent in one study, but in the same study a corticosteroid injection improved pain and function to a greater extent than acupuncture15
+- Acupuncture demonstrated short-term improvement in pain and function to a statistically significant extent in one study, but in the same study, a corticosteroid injection improved pain and function to a greater extent than acupuncture.51

-- To date, review of the medical literature does not reveal any good large, controlled studies establishing the effectiveness and safety of US-guided percutaneous needle tenotomy and/or PRP injections for refractory De Quervain tenosynovitis.
+- To date, review of the medical literature does not reveal any large, well-designed, controlled studies establishing the effectiveness and safety of the assortment of ultra minimally invasive percutaneous procedures (tenotomy vs release) and non-corticosteroid injections (prolotherapy, PRP, saline, etc.) injections for acute to refractory de Quervain tenosynovitis.
+Furthermore, future trials would ideally compare the interventions with traditional treatments and surgical techniques.

-- More research is warranted to establish the effectiveness of steroid injection therapy as a first line conservative treatment for patients rather than 3rd or 4th behind NSAIDs, splinting and therapy
+- More research is warranted to establish the effectiveness of steroid injection therapy as a first line conservative treatment for patients rather than third or fourth behind NSAIDs, splinting and therapy.

-- Studies comparing different steroid preparations, doses, injection techniques, with longer follow-up and in conjunction with (or comparison to) surgical treatment are needed.
-(3)
+- Studies comparing different steroid preparations, doses, injection techniques, with longer follow-up and in conjunction with (or comparison to) surgical treatment are needed.21

 - Dawson C, Mugdal C. Staged description of the Finklestein test.
 J Hand Surg.
 2010;35A:1513-1515.